 The first thing I did was laugh because I had no idea where to even start.
 I was a football coach, which meant I was pretty much oblivious to anything else which occurred outside the white lines on a football Friday night in America.
 Patiently, even though she was desperate for help, Daughter #2 quickly taught dear old dad the process.
 From there, it has been game on.
 With her instruction and the help and guidance of fellow Baton Dad Jeff L., I became the proud stage/equipment/pyrotechnic manager in charge of fire batons.

 So here it is, the top secret protocol describing the preparation of the fire batons for action.
 I thought it important to document how this is done as I retire from active baton dad duty.
 I thought it important to pass this down for future generations of dads; for the fathers of those little girls who sit on the front row of the stadium and watch the twirler’s halftime performances.

 It’s not really hard, but it was a pain in the ass at times.
 Some Friday nights after work, I really did not want to work on fire batons.
-I often would get hands covered with tiki torch oil to the point where I did not sit in the stands during the game.
+I often would get hands covered with tiki torch oil to the point where I did not sit in the stands during the game for fear of spontaneous combustion.
 Plus, I would always worry about making a mistake and having one of the girls spin burning oil onto themselves and get hurt.
-But all the work, all the discomfort and all the worry melted away when I would watch the girls perform then turn around and see those little girls faces magically light up and jaws drop open as the twirlers did their thing.
+But all the work, all the discomfort, and all the worry melted away when I would watch the girls perform then turn around and see those little girls faces’magically light up and jaws drop open as the twirlers did their thing.